mesonepigreco/AtomicSymmetries.jl/docs/src/fourier_symmetries.md

 therefore it is necessary also to keep track, for each q point, which one is the corresponding ``-q + G`` in the mesh.
 This mapping is computed by the helper function `get_minus_q!`.
 All these information needs to be stored when applying symmetries.
 Therefore we defined a new Symmetries struct that ihnerits from the `GenericSymmetries` called `SymmetriesQSpace`.
 Note that, to initialize the symmetries in q-space, we **must** use the symmetries object (`Symmetries`) evaluated in the primitive cell.
 The correct initialization of symmetries could be checked with the subroutine `check_symmetries`, which will spot if a different cell has been employed when initializing the symmetries.

-Since the q points must be passed in crystal coordinates, it may be useful to get the reciprocal lattice, which can be done with ``get_reciprocal_lattice!``.
+Since the q points must be passed in crystal coordinates, it may be useful to get the reciprocal lattice, which can be done with ``get_reciprocal_lattice!`` (see section on crystal coordinates for the API)

 ```@docs
 SymmetriesQSpace
-get_reciprocal_lattice!
 AtomicSymmetries.get_irt_q!
 AtomicSymmetries.get_minus_q!
 AtomicSymmetries.check_symmetries